MicrosoftDocs/learn/learn-pr/azure/manage-secrets-in-java-applications-zero-trust/includes/2-what-are-secrets-and-how-to-handle-them-in-java.md

 also benefit from the rich Kubernetes ecosystem, and they can be managed by various management tools, including the tools provided by your cloud provider.

-While Kubernetes secrests are a good solution for Kubernetes, they're also limited to Kubernetes, and lack advanced management capabilities, depending on the tools used to manage the Kubernetes infrastructure.
+While Kubernetes secrets are a good solution for Kubernetes, they're also limited to Kubernetes, and lack advanced management capabilities, depending on the tools used to manage the Kubernetes infrastructure.

 ## Using a secrets engine